mjsamuel/RMIT-Rideshare/README.md

 E.g. `192.168.1.235:5000/`

 #### Running The TCP Socket Server
-Navigate to the `/master_pi/socket` folder and run the server by typing:
+Navigate to the `/master_pi` folder and run the server by typing:
 ```
-$ python server.py
+$ python socket_server
 ```

 #### Compiling Sphinx documentation